life-itself/web3/concepts/art.md

 Art may be [artificial scarce](artificial-scarcity.md) if created as part of a collection.

-The art market has a great amount of [asymmetric-information](asymmetric-information.md) and [market manipulation](market-manipulation.md).
+The art market has a great amount of [asymmetric information](asymmetric-information.md) and [market manipulation](market-manipulation.md) and is often used a vehicle for [money laundering](money-laundering.md).

 ## References
+1. Solimano, Andrés.
+2021.
+‘The Evolution of Contemporary Arts Markets’. https://doi.org/10.4324/9781003215127.